 - Hot and cold packs to limit pain and inflammation in your back

-- Back brace, which reduce your pain and provide comfort for conditions that don’t respond to rest
+- Back brace, which reduces your pain and provides comfort for conditions that don’t respond to rest

 For lower back pain relief when your pain is severe, your NYC pain management doctor may prescribe pain medications or muscle relaxants.
 Epidural steroid injections reduce inflammation and reduce pain for periods of time, but the relief isn’t permanent.
 A nerve block can act as a diagnostic test or a treatment to kill your pain.
 Other possible treatments include a spine facet injection and a radiofrequency ablation.

 Your Manhattan pain management experts provide you with the best option in your specific case, although surgery is rarely the first choice.
 If you want to learn how to treat lower back pain and get back to your active lifestyle, contact Pain Management NYC.